canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

 Next, you can specify any number of other branches to include.
 There are two ways to include those branches additional branches:

--  merge: this specifies a simple ``bzr merge`` of the two branches.
+-  merge: this specifies a simple ``git merge`` of the two branches.
 -  nest: inserts the content of the second branch into a specific location within the main branch.